keu/docs/software/create-project.md

 mkdir <your-new-directory> && cd <your-new-directory>
  ```

-From this directory, run the following Astronomer CLI command:
+From this directory, run the following Astro CLI command:

 ```sh
 astro dev init --use-astronomer-certified
 ```

-This will generate the following files:
+This generates the following files:

 ```py
 .